fernandobrito/ufpb_sigaa_api_old/README.md

 ## Development

 App is automaticly deployed to Heroku.
-Please don't break the build ;)
+Please do not break the build ;)

 ### Vocabulary (pt-BR)